MSharo0f/MSharo0f/README.md

 - 👋 Hi, I’m MSharo0f
 - 👀 I’m interested in CS.
-- 🌱 I’m studying BE in Computer Science.
+- 🌱 I completed BE in Computer Science.
 - 📫 You can reach me m.sharoof@protonmail.com